 It’s been happening for millennia; the sale of food that is not what it should be.
-We call it food fraud, and poses serious risks to public health as well as costing the global food industry billions of dollars.
+We call it food fraud, and it poses serious risks to public health as well as costing the global food industry billions of dollars.
 Although it has been a well-known problem for many years, it wasn’t until the large-scale and well-publicised ‘horsemeat scandal’ of 2013, in which beef products were found to be adulterated with horsemeat, that the international food industry started to act in a collaborative way to tackle the issue.
 Since then, the food industry has discussed and implemented a range of measures designed to minimise the occurrence of food fraud.
 These measures include new regulatory requirements for food fraud prevention in the USA and changes to food safety standards in other parts of the world.

 Food fraud occurs when food or drink is sold in a way that deliberately misleads or deceives consumers or customers for financial gain